mosip/id-authentication/authentication/README.md

 ## ID Authentication
-ID Authentication (IDA) is the authentication project used to authenticate Individuals using their UIN/VID.
-Below are the various authentication types supported by MOSIP -
+ID Authentication (IDA) is the authentication module of MOSIP, used to authenticate Individuals using their UIN/VID.

+List of authentication types supported by MOSIP are -
 1. OTP Auth
 2. Demographic Auth
 3. Biometric Auth (includes Fingerprint, IRIS and Face)
 4. Static Pin Auth

+Refer wiki page for [ID Authentication API] https://github.com/mosip/mosip/wiki/ID-Authentication-APIs

 ### Project Structure
 **authentication-** This is the parent project with common dependencies and plugins.
 This project has below sub-modules -